telefonicaid/fiware-orion/doc/manuals/user/v1_v2_coexistence.md

 attributes directly.

-In the case of retrieving a registration created using NGSIv1, and that has more than one context registration, with `GET /v2/registrations` or `GET /v2/registrations/<id>` only the first one is consideren.
+In the case of retrieving a registration created using NGSIv1, and that has more than one context registration, with `GET /v2/registrations` or `GET /v2/registrations/<id>` only the first one is considered.
 In other words, the `dataProvided` element in the response to `GET /v2/registrations` or `GET /v2/registrations/<id>` is filled using the first context registration (the following ones, if any, are ignored).